 (a) Design and implementation award

 Proposed design and implementation budgets will be in the range of $100,000 – $150,000 per project.
 These funds will be provided to the applicant city/county/organization in order to support staff time and other resources related to project implementation.
-The selected projects will receive significant additional pro-bono technical assistance with the design, implementation, and evaluation of the innovation project, from The People Lab and broader California 100 Initiative.
+The selected projects will receive significant additional pro-bono technical assistance with the design, implementation, and evaluation of the innovation project, from The People Lab and the broader California 100 Initiative.

 (b) Research and evaluation award